-The centrepiece fruit bowl every table was made for… provided free by Mother Nature!
+The rustic bowl every table was made for… provided free by Mother Nature!

 That’s right, it’s never been easier to make something so eye-catching, from a material so readily avaialble.
 Just collect some sticks when you next go for a walk in the countryside… and follow the foolproof technique below.